 Compare this with what happened a few years back when it emerged that some US paratroopers had been ‘acting gay’ on video for private consumption rather than YouTube.
 Gay porn videos made by a company called ActiveDuty.
 A global scandal erupted and several young soldiers were arrested, courts martialed, fined and dishonourably discharged.
 A lot of people – particularly gays – seemed convinced that the soldiers ‘must’ all be gay because they appeared in such videos.

 When in fact many did it like the soldiers in the ‘Telephone’ video – for giggles, for fun, for a dare.
 And, in this case, also for the not inconsiderable sums money they were paid.

 Like the discharged soldier said to the shell-shocked waitress who recognised him from the ActiveDuty website and demanded to know how he could have done such a thing: ‘It was no big deal.
 And besides, I got paid.’

 If you think my comparison far-fetched, consider that the soldiers courts martialed for ‘acting gay’ on video (Certificate 18) were paratroopers in the 82nd Airborne based in Fort Bragg.
 The same elite unit that the chaps ‘acting gay’ in the ‘Telephone’ video (PG) are from.

 The latest YouTube video of soldiers ‘acting gay’ called ‘The Army Goes Gay’ (below) has been curiously claimed by some gay blogs as an example of straight soldiers ‘ridiculing’ Don’t Ask Don’t Tell.
-There isn’t really any evidence for this reading however – and in fact it could be more easily read as an endorsement of the ‘Gay Bomb’ fears of the Pentagon.
+There isn’t much if any evidence for this reading however – and in fact it could be more easily read as an endorsement of the ‘Gay Bomb’ fears of the Pentagon.

-Almost certainly it doesn’t have any message at all.
+Almost certainly, it doesn’t have any message at all.